Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 A later St George Scuba Club logo

 Les Caterson and Tim Rigg joined the Club in February 1982.
 Les is a Life Member of the Club and still one of the Club's most active divers.
 Tim was President of the Club from 1995 to 1998.
-He was a member of the Club until 2008.
+He was a member of the Club until 2008 but rejoined in the early 2020s.

 On 11 July a dive was held at Jervis Bay and on July 21 members went to the South Pacific film night.
 There was a bus trip to Hunter Valley on 31 July.
 What a busy month!
 On 11 and 12 August a weekend away on a Clipper cruiser was held on the Hawkesbury River (there was another on 11 and 12 December).
 In September dives were held on the Valiant and at Jervis Bay.
 The next month saw dives at Montague Island and in November Broughton Island and Jervis Bay.
 In December a dive was held at Kiama.
 The Christmas Party was held again with the cost being $160 for the 25.5 people attending (don't ask me, it was $2 a head).
 A beer keg was again purchased.